pal404error/firebasechat/README.md

-# Firebase Web Codelab - Final code
+# Firebase - Final code

 To start